 - Set boundaries and stand by them

-- Encourage them to seek help
+- Encourage help seeking

 - Find a therapist and get yourself help